Mike Evans Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Matchup vs. Carolina

-- Evans has averaged 65.7 receiving yards per game in his 11 career matchups against the Panthers, 2.8 fewer than his over/under for Sunday's game.
+- Evans' 65.7 receiving yards per game in his 11 matchups against the Panthers are 4.8 fewer than his over/under for Sunday's game.

-- In 11 matchups with the Panthers, Evans has had a touchdown catch four times, but not more than one in a single contest.

 - Note: Evans' stats vs. Panthers date back to 2016.

-- The Panthers have the NFL's second-ranked pass defense this season, allowing 202.1 yards per game through the air.
+- This week Evans will face the NFL's second-ranked pass defense (202.1 yards allowed per game).

 - The Panthers have allowed 23 touchdowns through the air (1.4 per game).
-They are 10th in the NFL in that category.
+They are 10th in the league in that category.

 Recent Performances

-- In last week's matchup with the Jets, Evans grabbed four passes for 47 yards and scored one touchdown while being targeted seven times.
+- Against the Jets last week, Evans was targeted seven times and racked up 47 yards on four receptions while scoring one touchdown.

-- Evans has five catches on eight targets for 61 yards and one touchdown over his last three games, averaging 20.3 yards per game.
+- Evans hauled in 61 yards (on five catches) with one touchdown during his last three games.
+He was targeted eight times, and averaged 20.3 yards per game.

 Evans' Tampa Bay Teammates